Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Introduction

-The above mentioned algorithms are consistent for the anisotropic eikonal equation associated to an arbitrary continuous Riemannian metrics $\cM : \Omega \to S_d^+$, in the sense that the discrete output $\dist_n$ of the algorithm converges to the viscosity solution $\distC$ of the continuous problem as $n \to \infty$.
-Some more specialized variants of the fast marching algorithm are only consistent for a restricted set of metrics, but can be executed nonetheless with an arbitrary anisotropic metric $\cM$ (In that case the discrete system \iref{discreteSys} may not be solved, and the numerical results are variable, see \S \ref{sec:num}).
+The above mentioned algorithms are consistent for the anisotropic eikonal equation associated to an arbitrary continuous Riemannian metric $\cM \in C^0(\overline \Omega, S_\dim^+)$, in the sense that the discrete output $\dist_h$ of the algorithm executed on the grid $Z_h := h \Z^2$, of scale $h>0$, converges to the viscosity solution $\distC$ of the continuous problem \eqref{eikonal} as $h \to 0$.
+Some more specialized variants of the fast marching algorithm are only consistent for a restricted set of metrics, but can be executed nonetheless with an arbitrary anisotropic metric $\cM$; in that case the discrete system \eqref{discreteSys} may not be solved, and the numerical results are variable, see \S \ref{sec:num}.
 For instance the original fast marching algorithm \cite{T95} is consistent if $\cM(z)$ is proportional to the identity matrix for each $z\in \Omega$, and more generally if $\cM(z)$ is a diagonal matrix.
-In addition to these cases of isotropy and axis-aligned anisotropy, some variants \cite{JBTDPIB08} are also consistent if $\kappa(\cM) \leq \kappa_0$, where $\kappa_0$ is a given bound, see Figure \ref{fig:Classical} for some examples in two and three dimensions.
-Our numerical experiments include for comparison one of these methods: Fast Marching using the 8 point stencil (FM-8, center left stencil on Figure \ref{fig:Classical}), which is popular in applications \cite{BC10} thanks to its short computation times and despite the lack of convergence guarantee for arbitrary metrics.
+In addition to these cases of isotropy and axis-aligned anisotropy, some variants are also consistent if the metric anisotropy $\kappa(\cM)$ is smaller than a given bound $\kappa_0$, see \cite{JBTDPIB08} and Figure \ref{fig:Classical}.
+Our numerical experiments \S \ref{sec:num} include for comparison one of these methods: Fast Marching using the 8 point stencil (FM-8, center left stencil on Figure \ref{fig:Classical}), which is popular in applications \cite{BC10} thanks to its short computation times and despite the lack of convergence guarantee for arbitrary metrics.
 Depending on the implementation \cite{RS09,SV03,T95}, involving either a sorted list or a bucket sort, these methods have complexity $\cO(N\ln N)$ or $\cO(\Upsilon(\cM) N)$, where

-In the applications for which our method is intended, one typically has $\ln(N) \lsim \kappa(\cM) \leq \Upsilon( \cM) \ll N$, in such way that the complexity \iref{complexity} of the proposed method is comparable to $\cO(N\ln N)$ and smaller than $\cO(\Upsilon(\cM) N)$.
-In summary the algorithm proposed in this paper has a complexity $\cO(N \ln N + N \ln \kappa(\cM))$ which is significantly less than general methods such as the AGSI, the OUM and the MAOUM, which are consistent for arbitrary Riemannian metrics, and no more than the complexity of more specialized methods, such as the original fast marching algorithm.
+In the applications for which our method is intended, one typically has $\ln(N) \lsim \kappa(\cM) \leq \Upsilon( \cM) \ll N$, in such way that the complexity $\cO(N \ln N + N \ln \kappa(\cM))$ of the proposed method is comparable to $\cO(N\ln N)$ and smaller than $\cO(\Upsilon(\cM) N)$.
+In summary, the FM-LBR combines the universal consistency (i.e.\ for any Riemannian metric) of the AGSI, OUM and MAOUM, with a quasi-linear complexity just as the original Fast Marching algorithm.